SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[01:05:04]</i> **Ben:** Just only a lot more.

 <i class="timecode">[01:05:07]</i> **Segun:** Exactly.
 This is literally all there is.
-And we just basically put that within a package called @zag-js/slider.
+And we just basically put that within a package called `@zag-js/slider`.
 You can install that and use that automatically.

 I think what we do, I mean, other than what we've just seen today is all of the event handlers that we had to attach to the components, we do that automatically as well from the properties.

 <i class="timecode">[01:05:27]</i> **Ben:** Mm!

-<i class="timecode">[01:05:27]</i> **Segun:** So you don't have to think about like, "Do I attach it to onkeydown or onkeyup?"
+<i class="timecode">[01:05:27]</i> **Segun:** So you don't have to think about like, "Do I attach it to `onkeydown` or `onkeyup`?"
 What we do basically is to share — give you access to an object, and then we just tell you to spread that object onto your element.
 And when you spread that object, we attach the correct attributes, the correct event handlers automatically so you don't have to think about them.
 So your main goal now is just build the UI, and just that's it.

 <i class="timecode">[01:05:55]</i> **Ben:** That's awesome.

 This has been really cool.
 Unfortunately, we're a little over time, so I wanna start wrapping up.
 But before we do, I just wanted to ask, is there something… like, what are you working on that, like, you're really excited about?
-Or, like,what do you think folks using Zag should get excited about?
+Or, like, what do you think folks using Zag should get excited about?

 <i class="timecode">[01:06:17]</i> **Segun:** Yeah, I think that, like, one of the things that, like, people using Zag should be excited about is the fact that, like, one, it works across all frameworks.
 Like, majorly.
 Like, anywhere JavaScript can work, it can work in there.
 So right now we have support, as you can see, for Vue and SolidJS automatically, like, out of the box.
 So, like, we're basically using the same set of machines and actually, like, I mean, giving you code snippets of how you can share this across frameworks.